 Alternative 2 represents the proposed action and preferred alternative.
-Under Alternative 2, BOCI would conduct seismic exploration activities using Vibroseis buggies within a $110\pm$ square mile survey area.
+Under Alternative 2, the NPS would approve the POP submitted by BOCI to conduct seismic exploration activities using Vibroseis buggies within a $110\pm$ square mile survey area in the north-central part of the Preserve.
 A detailed description of this alternative is included below.